Lupin the Third: Manga

 Lupin III was written and illustrated by Monkey Punch.
-It was serialized by Futabasha in Weekly Manga Action in 94 chapters from August 10, 1967.
+It was serialized by Futabasha in Weekly Manga Action, from August 10, 1967 to May 22, 1969, comprising 94 chapters.
+The series was then collected in 14 tankōbon volumes.
 Additional chapters known as Lupin III New Adventures were released from August 12, 1971.
-Tokyopop licensed the series for North America, and released all 14 volumes between December 10, 2002, and July 6, 2004.
+Tokyopop licensed the series in for publication in North America, and released all 14 volumes between December 10, 2002, and July 6, 2004.
 The Tokyopop edition is adapted from the Chuokoron Shinsha edition from 1989.
+While it hasn't been rescued since then, two anthology Lupin III manga published in Japan after Monkey Punch's death were published in English by Seven Seas Entertainment.

-Monkey Punch began publishing the second Lupin manga, Shin Lupin III in Weekly Manga Action on June 23, 1977, until 1981.
+Monkey Punch began publishing the second Lupin manga, Shin Lupin III, in Weekly Manga Action on June 23, 1977, until 1981.
 Three chapters were published in the British magazine Manga Mania between May and July 1996.
 Tokyopop licensed the second series, and released the first nine volumes as Lupin III: World's Most Wanted between September 7, 2004, and July 10, 2007.
 Tokyopop later cancelled the series due to low sales.
 Like the first series, the Tokyopop release was based on the Chuokoron Shinsha edition from 1990.

-Since 1997 a number of manga series have been created by several artists and released in several Futabasha magazines.
+Since 1997, a number of manga series have been created by several artists and released in several Futabasha magazines.
 On August 27, 2004, Futabasha launched Lupin III Official Magazine, a quarterly publication of Lupin III manga by various authors.

 Yutaka Abe and Jirō Maruden produced a three chapter adaptation of the Lupin III vs. Detective Conan TV special.
 From August 25, they also created a manga adaptation of Lupin III vs. Detective Conan: The Movie for Shogakukans Shonen Super Sunday magazine.

-An isekai spin-off manga, Lupin III: Neighbor World Princess, written by Yōsuke Saeki and illustrated by Keyaki Uchi-Uchi began serialization in Akita Shoten's Weekly Shōnen Champion on August 26, 2021.
+An isekai spin-off manga, Lupin the Third: Neighbor World Princess, written by Yōsuke Saeki and illustrated by Keyaki Uchi-Uchi, began serialization in Akita Shoten's Weekly Shōnen Champion on August 26, 2021.

 Anime series

-Part I: The Classic Adventures
+Part I

 On October 24, 1971, YTV began airing the first Lupin III television series.
 The series was broadcast for 23 episodes, with the last one airing on March 26, 1972.
 The series was initially directed by Masaaki Ōsumi, who was then replaced by Hayao Miyazaki and Isao Takahata.
 Discotek Media licensed and released the first series on DVD in North America on June 26, 2012.